iamdroppy/sam2vit/README.md

 Yolo11 was tested with `yolo11x-seg.pt` model.

-Yolo can be pre-processed (with `--yolo` as optional or `-require-yolo` as required) or required after sam2 segment with `post-process-yolo
+Yolo can be pre-processed (with `--yolo` as optional or `--require-yolo` as required) or required after sam2 segment with `post-process-yolo

 > Example cars dataset: https://www.kaggle.com/datasets/kshitij192/cars-image-dataset